-The Dow Silver Ratio can help investors broadly understand overall US stock market vs. silver bullion values using a historical perspective.
+The Dow Silver Ratio and Dow Gold Ratio can help investors broadly understand overall US stock market vs. silver bullion values using a historical perspective.

 Here we will examine some long term Dow Silver Ratio charts but also where the value of silver may again peak someday.
 US stock values accordingly and concerning the past 1980 bullion bull market peak.